Docker Finger Food

 wget

-The magic is done by --no-install-recommendsparameter.
+The magic is done by --no-install-recommends

 Non interactive apt

-Another trick to consider is to use DEBIAN_FRONTEND=noninteractive as part of the RUNline as the preferred option.
-It is not recommended to use ENV DEBIAN_FRONTEND=noninteractive --> Source.
+line as the preferred option.
+It is not recommended to use ENV DEBIAN_FRONTEND=noninteractive

 Clean up your apt cache